shunnNet/vue-style-layer/packages/unplugin-vue-style-layer/README.md

 ```

 ## component level layer
-You can also define layer in component level, 這會覆蓋掉在 options 定義的名稱
+You can also define layer name in component level, this will take precedence over settings at the options level.

 ```vue
 <!-- Define layer like this -->